graezykev/dev-container/part-4.md

 If you don't like to install anything, why don't you just use a tablet device such as iPad to visit the **vscode.dev URL** and start your development.

-In some extremely urgent cases, you can even use a mobile phone to visit the **vscode.dev URL** and make some tiny code changes or run some scripts on the remote machine!
+In some extremely urgent cases, you can even use a mobile phone to visit the **vscode.dev URL** and make some tiny code changes or run some commands on the remote machine!